FlipWebApps/DataScienceTemplate/README.md

 │
 ├── docs                 <- Any specific documentation (try ideally to keep to README.md) │
-├── eda                  <- Exploratory analysis notebooks and files.
+├── notebooks            <- Notebooks for EDA or otherwise.
 │   └── example.ipynb    <- Example notebook
 │
 ├── src                  <- Code for use in this project.